 Jane – 1311 State Street (L/D)

-My favorite places for dinner right now are Jane, Paradise Cafe, Blue Agave and The Rose Café.
+My favorite places for dinner right now are Jane, Paradise Cafe, and The Rose Café.
 Paradise makes a great burger.
-Blue Agave has the best Damiana Margharita and the steak tacos are fabulous.
 The Rose Café is a local Mexican restaurant (there are 2 in town, but the one on the Mesa is better) with a varied menu, which includes five varieties of chilaquiles.

-If you have food allergies try Savoy or Sojourner.
-Both have menus with food allergens spelled out.
+If you have food allergies try Savoy or Loquita.
+Both have menus with food allergens spelled out and knowledgeable staff.

-My favorite breakfasts are at Tupelo Junction and the Cajun Kitchen.
+My favorite breakfasts are at Scarlett Begonia and the Cajun Kitchen.
 I prefer the Cajun Kitchen on De La Vina – shorter wait.

 Things To Do & See